Raktim9595/frontend-assignment/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+##technologies used
+- typescript, tailwindcss, @reduxjs/toolkit for state management
+- used both server side and client side rendering feature of Nextjs
+- created a basic cart functionality and search functionality according to the string provided in  searchbox

 ## Learn More

 To learn more about Next.js, take a look at the following resources: